-Figure S2.2 Sedimentary log of the Banholt core.
+Figure S2.4 Sedimentary log of the Banholt core (ETB-04).

 2.3 Kastanjelaan-02 (KSL-02)

 Famennian strata in the KLS-02 core are characterised by micaceous siliciclastics with various sedimentary structures (Bless et al., 1981a).
-Additionally, burrowed horizons and conglomerate intercalations are present (Fig. S2.3).
+Additionally, burrowed horizons and conglomerate intercalations are present (Fig. S2.5).
 The Famennian lithofacies change near a paleokarst horizon at 465.4 m from dominantly micaceous sandstones to burrowed carbonate-mudstone alternations.
 The top of this burrowed interval is cut by an interpreted normal fault (459.3-452.3 m) containing chaotic breccias and shear fractures.
-The strata above this fault comprise crinoidal-rich carbonates (Fig. S2.3) and a ~2 m thick interval of dark-coloured carbonate mudstones at 446.30-444 m.
-Based on the sharp contrast in lithofacies above and below the fault zone (459.3-452.3 m), we interpret the centre of the fault as the lithostratigraphic contact between (proposed) Evieux fm and Hastière Fm.
+The strata above this fault comprise crinoidal-rich carbonates (Fig. S2.5) and a ~2 m thick interval of dark-coloured carbonate mudstones at 446.30-444 m.
+Based on the sharp contrast in lithofacies above and below the fault zone (459.3-452.3 m), we interpret the centre of the fault as the lithostratigraphic contact between Condroz Fmand Hastière Fm.